locize/i18next-node-locize-backend/README.md

+# DEPRECATED

+Can be replaced with: [i18next-locize-backend](https://github.com/locize/i18next-locize-backend)

+---

 # Introduction

 This is a i18next backend to be used with node.js for the [locize](http://locize.com) service.
 It's for the node.js server what the [i18next-locize-backend](https://github.com/locize/i18next-locize-backend) is for the browser.